simgrid/simgrid/docs/source/community.rst

 by the number of processes and the amount of heap currently allocated (see `DerefAndCompareByNbProcessesAndUsedHeap`).

-Good candidate informations for the state hashing:
+Good candidate information for the state hashing:

  - number of processes;